Animal category: Felines

 Published in 2025

-Answer to a question from a Member of the European Parliament from the European Commission on the measures it envisages for the management of stray animals in the Member States.
+European Commission answer to a question from a Member of the European Parliament on the measures it envisages for the management of stray animals in the Member States.
 No common legislative framework is planned for stray animals other than those kept in shelters, but funding is being put in place via the WHOA regional platform to facilitate the application of international standards.

 Document types: Regulation/Certification